-This is the quiet and privacy I’ve missed, 2013-2016 living in a small El Paso apartment.
+This is the solitude I’ve missed, 2013-2016 living in a small El Paso apartment.
 Though I’m limited on what I can do with the property, this is the most appealing neighborhood I’ve ever lived in.
 In the aerial my house is above the blue pin, and it was once white stucco.

 Throughout, there are substantial islands of preserved and naturalized flora.
 And I’m just minutes to part of the Organ Mountains-Desert Peaks National Monument.
-This being New Mexico, the road there isn’t maintained and requires high clearance 4WD…I have a Toyota Corolla.
+This being New Mexico, the road there isn’t maintained often and requires high clearance 4WD.
+My Toyota Corolla isn’t ideal.

 Geography + Soils + Climate (average / annual stats)